 A cat vomiting blood can have two very different appearances.
 If the blood is coming from the esophagus, stomach, or upper part of the small intestines, it may appear as bright red streaks.
-If the blood is coming from further down the GI tract, thought, it will appear as coffee grounds.
+If the blood is coming from farther down the GI tract, though, it will appear as coffee grounds.
 This is due to the blood being partially digested.
-Regardless of where in the GI tract the blood originated from, vomiting blood can be indicative of a wide variety of medical conditions that your vet can help you diagnose and treat.
+Regardless of where in the GI tract the blood originated from, you should contact your vet immediately.
+Here are some of the common causes.

 If you suspect that your cat is vomiting blood due to an ulcer, get them in to see their vet as soon as your can.
 Your vet will then be able to create a treatment plan specific to your cat.

-Rat Poison Ingestion/Clotting Disorders
+Rat Poison Ingestion

 Conventional rat poisons are incredibly dangerous around animals and children.
 Most people don't realize that when a rodent ingests rat poison and subsequently dies, the poison doesn't just stop being toxic.
-In fact, if a cat (or any other animal, domesticate or wild) ingests a rodent that has passed away from rodenticide ingestion, could be just as at risk as a cat that gets into the rat poison directly.
+In fact, if a cat (or any other animal, domesticate or wild) ingests a rodent that has died from rodenticide ingestion, could be just as at risk as a cat that gets into the rat poison directly.

 On rare instances, your cat may have a genetic disorder called hemophilia.
 This is a rare blood disorder that interferes with the body's clotting cascade and, thus, inhibits the formation of clots.
 Depending on how severe your cat's bleeding it, your vet may want to hospitalize your cat for blood and plasma transfusions.

 Inflammatory bowel disease (IBD) is a GI condition seen in cats.
 While the true cause is not yet known, most professionals believe it is either the result of food allergies or a hypersensitivity to normal gut flora.
 IBD is chronic condition, meaning veterinary medicine cannot cure it, but we can manage symptoms.